EGYPT

 -

-Cairo-A visit to Egypt wouldn't be complete without visiting the Egyptian Museum of Antiquities to see the world's largest collection of Pharaonic artifacts and the treasures of Tutankhamen's tomb.
-And a visit the Great Pyramids of Giza and the enigmatic Sphinx is a must.
+Cairo's visit to Egypt wouldn't be complete without visiting the Egyptian Museum of Antiquities to see the world's most extensive collection of Pharaonic artifacts and the treasures of Tutankhamun's tomb.
+And a visit to the Great Pyramids of Giza and the enigmatic Sphinx is a must.

 -